• Easy Healthy Recipes

 Instructions

-• Pulse cauliflower in food processor with chopping blade, rice cauliflower using the shredding blade on the food processor, or grate by hand on a box grater.
+• Pulse cauliflower in a food processor with the chopping blade, rice cauliflower using the shredding blade on the food processor, or grate by hand on a box grater.

 • Heat fat in a large frying pan or skillet over medium heat.
 Add cauliflower rice and saute until just cooked through (about 5 minutes).
 Season with salt and pepper to taste.